 Choose this package if you need a dropdown component that supports both single and multiple selections with easy customization options.
 It is suitable for applications that require a versatile dropdown experience.

-README for @react-native-picker/picker
+README for @react-native-community/picker

 Supported Versions